-True bed wedges are designed to provide support while sitting up in bed, and other shapes are available to help elevate the body while sleeping for improved breathing.
+Bed wedges are designed to provide support while sitting up in bed, other shapes are available to help elevate the body while sleeping for improved breathing.
 Cervical rolls and other wedges can be placed under the knees of the individual to support better back positioning.

 Other bedding products are available for protecting the actual mattress.
 Waterproof mattress covers are great for creating a barrier between the mattress and fluids, allergens, and dust mites.
-When trying to manage incontinence, mattress covers are your first line of protection, so select one you can rely on.
+When trying to manage incontinence, mattress covers are your first line of protection.

 These covers are available in sizes that will fit almost any bed size.
 Waterproof sheets can also provide an extra layer of protection.
 The over-bed table is one of the most commonly-purchased specialty products for home health care today.
 They work similarly to the ones you see in hospitals, but feature designs that make them fit better in the home.